martinber/noaa-apt/README.md

   [zacstewart/apt-decoder] trying to align the image to the sync stripes.
 Still slow and minor artifacts on the image if you look at the vertical stripes.

-- [ThatcherC/APT3000], written in JavaScript.
+- [ThatcherC/APT3000], written in JavaScript, looks very fast.

+Others I found on GitHub:

-- [brainwagon/noaa-apt], written in C, I never tried it.
+- [brainwagon/noaa-apt], written in C, does not sync images.

-- [LongHairedHacker/apt-decoder]. written in Rust, I never tried it.
+- [LongHairedHacker/apt-decoder]. written in Rust.

-- [dlew1716/APT], written in Python, I never tried it.
+- [dlew1716/APT], written in Python and C++, not easily usable.

-- [toastedcornflakes/APT], written in Python, I never tried it.
+- [toastedcornflakes/APT], written in Python, not easily usable.

 - [la1k/wxfetch], fork of [atp-dec/apt-dec], I never tried it.

-- [pietern/apt137], written in C, I never tried it.

-- [SopaXorzTaker/napt], written in C, I never tried it.
+- [SopaXorzTaker/napt], written in C, can't figure out how to use it.

+I measured the speed of most of them using the `time` utility from bash, and made a comparison of the results on `./extra/comparison.ods`.

 ## Problems